vishnu67sankar/Power-Grid-Optimization/readme.md

 * NumPy
 * Matplotlib

-**Installation (Recommended Setup):**
+**Installation Steps:**

 1.  **PyTorch:**
-    Follow the instructions on the [official PyTorch website](https://pytorch.org/get-started/locally/) for your specific OS and CUDA version (if using GPU).
+    Follow the instructions on the [official PyTorch website](https://pytorch.org/get-started/locally/) for your specific OS and CUDA version (if using GPU)

 2.  **PyTorch Geometric:**
-    Follow the instructions on the [PyTorch Geometric documentation](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html), ensuring compatibility with your PyTorch version.
+    Follow the instructions on the [PyTorch Geometric documentation](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html), make sure it is compatibile with your PyTorch version

 3.  **Other Dependencies:**
     ```